 Europeana Innovation Pilots

-OCLC Research and Europeana are conducting innovation pilots from May through December 2012.
+OCLC Research and Europeana are conducting innovation pilots from May 2012 through December 2013.
 This collaborative initiative aims to pilot the use of existing and newly developed OCLC methods and techniques for cleansing and enriching large aggregations of metadata.
 Our objective is to identify and create semantic links between heterogeneous objects that are connected.
-Some examples that come to mind are: translated copies of the same publication, a painting and a photograph of that painting, different editions of one book or a collection of letters that belong to the same archive.
+Some examples include: translated copies of the same publication, a painting and a photograph of that painting, different editions of one book or a collection of letters that belong to the same archive.

 Europeana collects a steadily growing amount of metadata from European libraries, archives and museums.
 Aggregating metadata from these heterogeneous collections leads to quality issues such as duplication, uneven granularity of the object descriptions, ambiguity between original and derivative versions of the same object, etc.

 Our collaboration with Europeana will be mutually beneficial.
 The outcomes of the research project will feed into the implementation of the Europeana Data Model (EDM), which is devised to improve the browsing experience of the visitors of the Europeana Portal.
-In addition, the piloting of its data clustering and enrichment methods and techniques will inform follow-up activities in more innovative directions and opportunities to develop new data services for third parties.
+In addition, the piloting of clustering and enrichment methods and techniques on Europeana data will inform follow-up activities in more innovative directions and opportunities to develop new data services.

 - van der Werf, Titia.
 "Metadata Out of Control: Network-level Metadata Aggregations."
 Presented at EMEARC, 26 February 2013, Strasbourg, France.